danwdart/vinski2/README.md

 * For it not to become the Duke Nukem Forever of Vinski

 ## Playing the game
-Clone the repository and open index.html in your browser.
+Go to the github pages page:
-Currently CORS prevents you from using models on rawgit.com - but that will be fixed later.
+https://dandart.github.io/vinski2/ (warning: high loading times)

-There will be a server about, but it isn't currently ready.
+or clone the repository and open index.html in your browser.

 ## Warnings
 There's not much about yet, I'm just making more models and scenes at the moment.